jeffpar/pcjs.v1/_posts/2018-02-15-all-your-keys-are-belong-to-us.md

 - `Ctrl-PrtSc` (enables echo of DOS output to LPT1)

 While `Shift-PrtSc` is handled entirely by the PC ROM BIOS, `Ctrl-PrtSc` is simply passed on to DOS, which converts the key internally to `Ctrl-P`.
-PC-DOS uses `Ctrl-P` to toggle printer echo, while other OEM versions of DOS use `Ctrl-P` to enable printer echo and `Ctrl-N` to disable it.
+PC DOS uses `Ctrl-P` to toggle printer echo, while other OEM versions of DOS use `Ctrl-P` to enable printer echo and `Ctrl-N` to disable it.

 The problem of "untypable" keys can be worsened by whatever operating system and browser combination you're using.
 For